wildOsprey/papers-notes/facial_tracking/aam.md

 ![Top image depicts holistic approach, bottom - part-based.](https://github.com/wildOsprey/papers_notes/blob/facial-tracking/images/facial_tracking/aam/pipeline.jpeg)
 Figure 3.
 Top image depicts holistic approach, bottom - part-based. **f** - feature extraction function of the image **I** given the shape **s**.
 I can be the warped image (holistic approach) or the registered images in part-based approach[2].

 	Next step is to normalize the image in order to compensate for the different lighting conditions.
-    One the third step we generate matrix Ba, so that we can form the representation of the face as  **A = A0 + Ba*c**, where **x0** - is the mean shape vector,  **Ba** - is the appearance basis and **c** - is the vector of appearance parameters.
+	On the third step we generate matrix Ba, so that we can form the representation of the face as  **A = A0 + Ba*c**, where **x0** - is the mean shape vector,  **Ba** - is the appearance basis and **c** - is the vector of appearance parameters.

 ![An appearance and its deformation](https://github.com/wildOsprey/papers_notes/blob/facial-tracking/images/facial_tracking/aam/appearance.JPG)
 *Figure 4.
 An appearance and its deformation[2].*